"I'll be here..." "Why...?" "I'll be 'waiting' here..." "For what?" "I'll be waiting... for you, so... if you come here... you'll find me. I promise."

 Degraded Boss: Granaldo and its Raldo backup.
 Inverted with Elvoret being a boss, but Elnoyle being a palette-swapped copy monster who is about 10 times as powerful by comparison.

-Dual Boss: The Iguions, Fujin and Raijin, Biggs and Wedge, Sacred and Minotaur, Vysage with Lefty and Righty.
+Dual Boss: The Iguions, the Oilboyles, Fujin and Raijin, Biggs and Wedge, Sacred and Minotaur, Vysage with Lefty and Righty.

 Duel Boss: In the first boss fight against Seifer, Squall fights him alone.